Clover

 Our public preview channel also includes several updates:

-- v2 Accounts no longer have platform-specific fields: Platform-specific properties have been removed from the the Accounts v2 object because they’re platform specific and not shareable across operational contexts.
+- v2 Accounts no longer have platform-specific fields: Platform-specific properties have been removed from the Accounts v2 object because they’re platform specific and not shareable across operational contexts.

 - Smart Disputes recommended evidence fields restructured: We’ve changed the structure of the